Sleep 101

 Revenge bedtime procrastination

-Revenge Bedtime Procrastination (RBP) is a phenomenon where people delay sleep despite knowing it will lead to negative consequences.
-This behavior is often seen in individuals who feel they don't have enough control or free time during the day (Sleep Foundation, 2023).
+Revenge bedtime procrastination (RBP) is a phenomenon where people delay sleep despite knowing it will lead to negative consequences.
+This behavior is often seen in individuals who feel they don't have enough control or free time during the day.51 Characteristics include:

 COVID-somnia

 The COVID-19 pandemic has given rise to a new sleep-related phenomenon dubbed "COVID-somnia."
 This term refers to sleep disturbances directly related to the stress, anxiety, and lifestyle changes brought about by the pandemic.
-Studies have shown a significant increase in sleep disturbances during the pandemic, with potential long-term implications for public health (Jahrami et al., 2021), and may occur even as the height of the pandemic has passed (see Long-COVID associated sleep disturbances).
+Studies have shown a significant increase in sleep disturbances during the pandemic, with potential long-term implications for public health52, and may occur even as the height of the pandemic has passed (see Long-COVID associated sleep disturbances).
+Key features include:

 Long COVID-associated sleep disturbances

 Research indicates that these sleep disturbances are among the most frequent neuropsychiatric symptoms reported by long COVID patients, affecting nearly half of those studied.
-The chronic nature of these sleep issues suggests that they could contribute to the persistence of other long COVID symptoms and may be exacerbated by the underlying inflammatory processes associated with the condition (Chinvararak & Chalder, 2023).
+The chronic nature of these sleep issues suggests that they could contribute to the persistence of other long COVID symptoms and may be exacerbated by the underlying inflammatory processes associated with the condition.53

 Gaming-related sleep issues

-Research indicates that problematic gaming behavior is associated with various sleep disturbances, including insomnia and daytime sleepiness (Hale & Guan, 2015).
+Research indicates that problematic gaming behavior is associated with various sleep disturbances, including insomnia and daytime sleepiness.54

 Environmental factors shape the sleep experience.
 The sleep environment, including light exposure, noise levels, and temperature, can significantly affect sleep quality.
-Studies have demonstrated that exposure to blue light from electronic devices before bedtime can suppress melatonin production and delay sleep onset (Chang et al., 2015).
+Studies have demonstrated that exposure to blue light from electronic devices before bedtime can suppress melatonin production and delay sleep onset.55

 Psychological factors, such as stress and anxiety, profoundly influence sleep quality.
-Chronic stress can lead to persistent sleep disturbances, which in turn exacerbate stress, creating a bidirectional cycle (Kalmbach et al., 2018).
-Mental health conditions, including depression and anxiety disorders, are closely linked with sleep disturbances, often requiring integrated treatment approaches (Benca et al., 1997).
+Chronic stress can lead to persistent sleep disturbances, which in turn exacerbate stress, creating a bidirectional cycle.56 Mental health conditions, including depression and anxiety disorders, are closely linked with sleep disturbances, often requiring integrated treatment approaches.57

 Biological factors also play a significant role in sleep quality.
-Age-related changes in sleep patterns are well-documented, with older adults often experiencing lighter, more fragmented sleep (Mander et al., 2017).
-Genetic factors influence individual differences in sleep needs and patterns, with twin studies revealing heritability estimates for sleep duration ranging from 31% to 55% (Watson et al., 2014).
-Various medical conditions, such as chronic pain, respiratory disorders, and neurological conditions, can significantly impact sleep quality and require targeted interventions.
+Age-related changes in sleep patterns are well-documented, with older adults often experiencing lighter, more fragmented sleep.58 Genetic factors influence individual differences in sleep needs and patterns, with twin studies revealing heritability estimates for sleep duration ranging from 31%-55%.59 Various medical conditions, such as chronic pain, respiratory disorders, and neurological conditions, can significantly impact sleep quality and require targeted interventions.

 Lifestyle factors significantly impact sleep quality.
-Diet plays an essential role, with research showing that high-carbohydrate meals consumed close to bedtime can disrupt sleep patterns (St-Onge et al., 2016).
-Regular exercise has been shown to improve sleep quality, although vigorous exercise too close to bedtime may have the opposite effect (Kredlow et al., 2015).
-Daily routines, particularly consistent sleep schedules, are also vital for maintaining good sleep quality.
+Diet plays an essential role, with research showing that high-carbohydrate meals consumed close to bedtime can disrupt sleep patterns.60 Regular exercise has been shown to improve sleep quality, although vigorous exercise too close to bedtime may have the opposite effect.61 Daily routines, particularly consistent sleep schedules, are also vital for maintaining good sleep quality.

 Screen use and sleep